rust-lang/book/second-edition/src/ch05-03-method-syntax.md

 > ### Where’s the `->` Operator?
 >
-> In languages like C++, two different operators are used for calling methods:
+> In languages such as C++, two different operators are used for calling
-> you use `.` if you’re calling a method on the object directly and `->` if
+> methods: you use `.` if you’re calling a method on the object directly and
-> you’re calling the method on a pointer to the object and need to dereference
+> `->` if you’re calling the method on a pointer to the object and need to
-> the pointer first.
+> dereference the pointer first.
 In other words, if `object` is a pointer,
 > `object->something()` is similar to `(*object).something()`.
 >
 > Rust doesn’t have an equivalent to the `->` operator; instead, Rust has a